 You’re just not that important.

-You may not have an accent or a foreign lilt, but you belong to a ‘tribe’ – the immigrant tribe – and if you happen to wear a hijab or some other ‘religious’ attire, they’ve sussed you’re not really from here!
+You may not have an accent or a foreign lilt, but you still belong to a ‘tribe’ – the immigrant tribe – and if you happen to wear a hijab or some other ‘religious’ attire, they’ve sussed you’re not really from here!
 You become a target for everything that’s wrong with Britain’s immigration policies.
 They don’t care if you think you’ve empowered yourself by covering your entire body courtesy of the new ‘Hijabi trends.
-Your worldview is just not that important even if you’re claims to ‘female’ emancipation seem a little contradictory to the feminists who otherwise would have supported your choice of clothing more vocally.
+Your worldview is just not that important even if your claims to ‘female’ emancipation seem a little incoherent to the feminists who otherwise support your choice of religious clothing.

 Do you see what I’m getting at?